Vonage/vonage-dotnet-sdk/README.md

 - Visual Studio Code
 - Jetbrains Rider

-Keep in mind the SDK is built on `netstandard2.0` and tested against several framework versions (v4.6.2 & upper, and .Net6.0).
+Keep in mind the SDK is built on `netstandard2.0` and tested against several framework versions (.NET6.0 and above).
-Therefore, they should be installed on your machine to guarantee compatibility with all supported framework versions.
+Therefore, they should be installed on your machine for tests to run.

 1. Get the latest code either by cloning the repository or downloading a snapshot of the source.
 2. Open "Vonage.sln"